 Faced with an extremely constrained budget situation in FY 2004, the General Assembly and the Governor approved PA 93-2, authorizing the sale of \$10 billion in pension obligation bonds in order to meet the statutory pension funding obligations.
 The infusion of money combined with extremely strong investment performance has increased the funding ratio of SURS from a low of 53.9% at the end of FY 2003 to 66% at the end of FY 2004.
 The law called for the State's pension contribution to be split between payments to the pensions systems and interest and principal payments on the bonds.
-Under current law there would be a ramp up in funding for the retirement systems, going from \$1.4 billion in FY 2007 to over \$3.6 billion in FY 2011.
-For SURS, funding will increase from \$211.6 million in FY 2007 to \$750 million in FY 2011.
+Under PA 88-593 there would be a ramp up in funding for the retirement systems, going from \$1.4 billion in FY 2007 to over \$3.8 billion in FY 2012.
+For SURS, funding will increase from \$252.1 million in FY 2007 to \$702.9 million in FY 2012.
 This significant increase in employer contributions will dramatically impact the availability of State revenues for other purposes.

 The 1995 "catch-up" law combined with the bond sale created a very large pension funding obligation that, along with rising Medicaid and other program costs, posed a severe challenge to the State's FY 2006 budget.
 The Governor and General Assembly responded by approving PA 98-4, which reduced the State's required pension contributions to all systems by about \$1.2 billion in FY 2006 and \$1.1 billion in FY 2007 and recalculated the pension catch-up amounts required in FY 2008, FY 2009 and FY 2010.
-SURS contributions were reduced to about \$167 million (from \$365 million) in FY 2006 and \$252 million (from \$432 million) in FY 2007.
-The FY 2008 SURS contribution will be \$340 million, FY 2009 required contribution is \$472.9 million.
-The law also made the following major substantive changes to SURS:
+SURS contributions were reduced to about \$167 million (from \$365 million) in FY 2006 and \$252 million (from \$432 million) in FY 2009 and FY 2009 and \$100 million and the FY 2009 million and the FY 2 made the following major substantive changes to SURS: